opusdeisong/opusdeisong/README.md

   <h3>🎖️ Served as KATUSA(SGT) at 3 BSB, 1 ABCT, 3ID <br>
     Camp Humphrey, South Korea (2020-2021)</h3>
   <blockquote>
-> The roots of education are bitter, but the fruit is sweet. - Aristotle
+> Would you rather live your life according to the approval of others or aligned with your truth and your dreams? - Robin Sharma
   </blockquote>
   <h2 align="center">📫 How to Reach Me:</h2>
 <p align="center">